Ahmadreza-SY/TCP-CI/Readme.md

 |21|[22]|[[0.005, 1.0, 0.5, 108.5]]|
 |18298|[1887, 431]|[0, [0.0061, 0.22, 0.5, 18.22]]|

 Additionally, the `tar.csv` file represents the dependencies between the test code and source code.
-The idea behind this file is the same as `dep.csv` with similar idea of association weights and dependencies.
+The idea behind this file is the same as `dep.csv` with the similar idea of association weights and dependencies.
 However, it contains the following three columns which are slightly different from `dep.csv` columns.

-- `entity_id`: The id of a source code entity which is executed (targeted) by test cases.
+- `entity_id`: The id of a source code entity that is executed (targeted) by test cases.
 - `targeted_by_tests`: A list of test case ids which execute (target) the `entity_id`.
 - `weights`: The weights of the target relation between each test case in `targeted_by_tests` and the `entity_id`.

 ### Execution History File
 The `exe.csv` file represents the execution history of all available test cases in the project.
 We assign each CI build/cycle a build_id, and for each build_id we have multiple jobs in which the test cases are executed.
-The columns of this file are breifly explained in the following list.
+The columns of this file are briefly explained in the following list.

 - `entity_id`: Id of the test case which was executed.
 - `build`: Id of the build in which the test case was executed.
-The builds metadata is available in the `builds.csv` file.
+The build metadata is available in the `builds.csv` file.
 - `job`: Id of the job in which the test case was executed.
 The jobs metadata is available in the `jobs.csv` file.
 - `test_result`: The result of the test case execution.
-The value of 0 means passed, 1 means failed due to execption, 2 meand failed due to assertion, and 3 means failed due to an unknown reason.
+The value of 0 means passed, 1 means failed due to exception, 2 means failed due to assertion, and 3 means failed due to an unknown reason.
 - `duration`: The duration of the test case execution in milliseconds.

 ### Release Changes File
 The `release_changes.csv` file indicates which enities have been directly and indirectly changed in a release (set of commits).

-The entities which are directly changed are indicated with the weight value of 1, however, entities with the weight value of 0 or a list of four real numbers are indirectly changed, and the meaning of their weights is compeletely explained in the previous section.
+The entities which are directly changed are indicated with the weight value of 1, however, entities with the weight value of 0 or a list of four real numbers are indirectly changed, and the meaning of their weights is completely explained in the previous section.

 The following table demonstrates a sample of release data: